Skip to main content

 Functional Assessment

 There are a wide variety of functional assessment tools available for helping to determine an individual’s risk of falling.
-Some tools are self-assessments that may be used by individuals and/or their caregivers; others require specialized training to administer and should only be carried out by clinicians with appropriate levels of training.
+Some tools are self-assessments that may be used by individuals or their caregivers; others require specialized training to administer and should only be carried out by clinicians with appropriate levels of training.
 It is important to consider an individual’s physical capabilities, previously known risk factors, home and living environment, and level of family/caregiver support when selecting an appropriate assessment tool.

 FALL RISK FUNCTIONAL ASSESSMENT TOOLS